 - Apply the fundamental accounting concepts and principles to concrete business problems.

-- Discuss the elements of financial statements and the implications of management judgment and choice in accounting measurement.
+- Discuss the elements of financial statements and the implications of management judgement and choice in accounting measurement.

 - Describe how managers might employ opportunistic behavior (earnings management) to further their own gain, avoid unwanted attention, and report the firm in the best possible way.